MicrosoftDocs/win32/desktop-src/ETW/system-providers.md

 Notes:
 * Enabling the SYSTEM_MEMORY_KW_MEMORY keyword will automatically enable SYSTEM_IO_KW_FILENAME on the System IO Provider as well.
 * The events enabled by the SYSTEM_MEMORY_KW_POOL support a Pool Tag Filter, to selectively write events only for certain pool tags.
-This is configured as a Schematized Filter(LINK) on the System Memory Provider.
+This is configured as a [Schematized Filter](/windows/win32/api/evntprov/ns-evntprov-event_filter_descriptor) on the System Memory Provider.
 The PoolTag filter is constructed as follows:

     ```cpp
     {